pulsarf/waterfall/README.md

 Based on different systems and routers, the first packet may not be resent.

-You'll have to configure --disorder_packet_ttl parameter to make it work.

-Disorder has 2 variations.

---disorder will fragment data and send them in reverse order.
-Use it if you're dealing with UDP or TCP.

---disorder_ttlc will segment data and set low TTL for first segment.
-Use it if you're dealing with TCP.

 Deep packet inspection will see the stream like this:
 ```
 |----------|-----------|-----------|----------|